-- Franchisors often overlook or are unaware of the benefits of a finance accreditation.
+- Franchisors often overlook or are unaware of the benefits of finance accreditation.

 - It gives your franchise better credibility to attract franchisees and gives your franchisees access to funds easily.

 - While bank accreditations are harder to obtain, you can get accreditations from non-traditional lenders, who are often willing to take more risk and more flexible.

 It is well known that the two most common challenges facing franchisors are finding good franchisees to join their network, and subsequently getting them financed.